The Royal Crematorium (Phra Men) At Bangkok Thailand

 Dates of Public Holiday

-This national holiday in Thailand is on 26 October 2017.
+This national holiday in Thailand was on 26 October 2017.

 King Bhumibol died at the age of 88 on 13 October 2016.
 The King was revered by the Thai people and was an extremely popular figurehead for Thailand, providing a unifying presence for the country despite turbulent political changes.